christopherrauh/christopherrauh.github.io/_posts/2022-10-24-Dog-Breed-Classifier.md

 ![Classified Humans](../images/human_estimate.png)

-And as a reference these are the similar doog breeds:
+And as a reference these are the similar dog breeds:

 ![Dog References](../images/references.png)